Riding the Bullet (film): Plot

 Alan begins to hallucinate and has multiple experiences with the living and the dead.
-He sees a billboard for the "Ride The Bullet" rollercoaster at Thrill Village, which triggers a memory of him standing in line with his mother to ride it, where he ultimately chickened out.
-He walks through a cemetery and comes across the grave of George Staub, whose grave marker indicates that he died 2 years ago.
-Alan sees an apparition of himself come up through the ground.
-The apparition tells him that they are saving a place for him.
+He sees a billboard for "Ride The Bullet," a rollercoaster at Thrill Village, which triggers a memory of him standing in line with his mother to ride it, where he ultimately chickened out.
+He walks through a cemetery and comes across the grave of George Staub, whose grave marker indicates that he died two years ago.

+Alan sees an apparition of himself come up through the ground, and the apparition tells him that they are saving a place for him.
 He is then picked up by a man who he realizes is George Staub.
 His apparition accompanies him in the car and warns him to not give his real information because there is something wrong with George.

-The apparition smells embalming fluid, which prompts Alan to remember a phrase that he had read in a book: "the dead travel fast".
+Alan’s apparition notices the smell of formaldehyde from George, which prompts Alan to remember a phrase that he had read in a book, "The dead travel fast".
 Alan does not inform George that he knows that George is dead.
-George asks him about Thrill Village and asks if he rode "The Bullet", and Alan lies and said that he did go on the ride.
+George asks him about Thrill Village and asks if he rode "The Bullet" and Alan lies and said that he did go on the ride.

 George knows that Alan is lying, and he calls Alan by his name.
-George explains that he was decapitated in a car accident when he tries to pass a truck on a 2 lane road, and that he crashed into a produce truck when he swerved to avoid a collision with another car.
+George explains that he was decapitated in a car crash when he tried to pass a truck on a two-lane road, and that he crashed into a produce truck when he swerved to avoid a collision with another car.

 George tells Alan that he has to take one person with him, and that Alan has to choose whether it will be Alan's mother or Alan.
 If he does not make a choice, George warns that he will have to take them both.
 In a moment of panic and fear, Alan chooses his mother to be taken.
 George throws Alan out of the car, and when he wakes up, Alan is back in the cemetery.
 He hitches the next ride and finally makes it to the hospital.
 He is about to go see his mother, when George appears and beats him to the elevator.

-Alan, now in his 40s, says his mother died of a heart attack while watching television.
-He married his girlfriend Jessica, but it only lasted a little while.
+Alan, now in his forties, says his mother died of a heart attack while watching television.
+He married his girlfriend Jessica, but the marriage only lasted a little while.
 Alan never made a living as an artist, but he continues to paint as a hobby.
 He goes back to Thrill Village and rides "The Bullet".